ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_concepts_notebooks/guide.en-gb.md

 > Only the `RUNNING` time of the notebook **is billed**.
 For more information about notebooks billing, refer to this [documentation](/pages/public_cloud/ai_machine_learning/notebook_guide_billing_concept).
 >

-- `STARTING` the notebook is being started and, if any, the remote data is synchronized.
-To learn more about data synchronization
+- `STARTING`: The notebook is being started and, if any, the remote data is synchronized.
+To learn more about data synchronization.
-- `RUNNING` the notebook is running, you can connect to it and use it
+- `RUNNING`: The notebook is running, you can connect to it and use it.
-- `STOPPING` the notebook is stopping, your compute resources are freed, your status is saved and, if any, the data is synchronized back
+- `STOPPING`: The notebook is stopping, your compute resources are freed, your status is saved and, if any, the data is synchronized back.
-- `STOPPED` the notebook ended normally and you can restart it whenever you want or delete it
+- `STOPPED`: The notebook ended normally and you can restart it whenever you want or delete it.
-- `FAILED` the notebook ended in error, e.g. the process in the notebook finished with a non 0 exit code
+- `FAILED`: The notebook ended in error, e.g. the process in the notebook finished with an exit code that is not 0.
-- `ERROR` the notebook ended due to a backend error, you may reach our support
+- `ERROR`: The notebook ended due to a backend error, you may contact our support.
-- `DELETING` the notebook is being removed
+- `DELETING`: The notebook is being removed.
-- `DELETE` the notebook and its [workspace](/pages/public_cloud/ai_machine_learning/notebook_guide_workspace) are fully deleted
+- `DELETE`: The notebook and its [workspace](/pages/public_cloud/ai_machine_learning/notebook_guide_workspace) are fully deleted.

 ![image](images/notebooks_concept.svg){.thumbnail}

-## Going further
+## Go further

 - You can check the [OVHcloud documentation on how to create a data container](/pages/storage_and_backup/object_storage/pcs_create_container).
-- You can check the [OVHcloud documentation on how to create a notebook](/pages/public_cloud/ai_machine_learning/notebook_tuto_01_first_ml_model_miniconda)
+- You can check the [OVHcloud documentation on how to create a notebook](/pages/public_cloud/ai_machine_learning/notebook_tuto_01_first_ml_model_miniconda).

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-gb/professional-services/) to get a quote and ask our Professional Services experts for a custom analysis of your project.